FIWARE/tutorials.NGSI-LD/docs/time-series-data.md

 # Persisting and Querying Time Series Data (CrateDB)

-> "Forever is composed of nows."
+> "To everything there is a season, and a time to every purpose under the heaven."
 >
-> — Emily Dickinson
+> — Ecclesiastes

 FIWARE [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) is a time-based data-persistence generic enabler created specifically to persist and query time-series database (currently CrateDB and TimescaleDB).
 The component can